marunpeng93/tas/README.md

 | tas.break()    | Break the current tasks from nested function (closures). |
 | tas.abort()    | Abort Tas from nested function (closures). |
 | tas.done()     | End Tas at the end of the tasks.         |

-## <a name="why">Why is Tas faster than Promise?</a>

-Tas does not use setTimeout or similar methods recommended by the Promise standard.
-With no delay, Tas is faster than Promise and promise libraries such as bluebird, Q, aigle, when.js, etc.

-**References:**

-\[1\] "This can be implemented with either a 'macro-task' mechanism such as setTimeout or setImmediate, or with a 'micro-task' mechanism such as MutationObserver or process.nextTick."
-[See details](https://promisesaplus.com/#point-67)

-\[2\] "Modern browsers impose a minimum delay of 4ms on every setTimeout, regardless of how long you specify. " [See details](http://www.bluejava.com/4NS/Speed-up-your-Websites-with-a-Faster-setTimeout-using-soon)

-\[3\] "setImmediate() is designed to execute a script once the current poll phase completes."
-[See details](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)

-\[4\] "All callbacks scheduled via process.nextTick() are run at the end of a phase of the event loop (e.g. timers) before transitioning to the next phase. " [See details](https://nodesource.com/blog/understanding-the-nodejs-event-loop/)